-This past year has been another one of uncertainty for many both in the UK and overseas with continued higher inflation than we had become accustomed to, political uncertainty in much of the world and conflicts abroad.
-I am pleased to report that the Society's ability and willingness to adapt, for example through agile working, has meant that we have been able to continue to meet the needs of you, our Members, with a very high standard of service which was recognised through our achieving the 4star status in the FT Adviser Service Awards.
+This past year has been another one of uncertainty for manu both in the UK and overseas with elections having been held in many democratic countries and the consequent changes that those elections brought about.
+Whilst inflation did finally fall to the long-term norm, bringing with it more stability, the increases in employer National Insurance rates have led to concerns within the financial services market. especially for small Friendly Societies such as ourselves.
+I am pleased to report that the Society's ability and willingness to adapt, for example through agile working, has meant that we have been able to continue to meet the needs of you, our Members with a very high standard of service which was recognised through our achieving the 3 star status in the FT Adviser Service Awards.

 While we continue to be cautious, we recognise that some things have changed, possibly forever.
 Our purpose at the Society, to be there when you need us most, remains intact.
-How we achieve that purpose changes as we face new challenges, be they related to the pandemic, the cost-of-living crisis or to other changes such as the mix of home and office-based work.
+How we achieve that purpose changes, as we face new challenges.